Woman stopped to help pregnant homeless teen. Her generosity didn't end there

-A metro Atlanta woman is coming to the aid of a teen in need after she spotted the 19-year-old crying on the side of the road.
+ATLANTA - A metro Atlanta woman is coming to the aid of a teen in need after she spotted the 19-year-old crying on the side of the road.

 Anna Szabo stopped to talk with Jami Curtis, a pregnant and homeless teen who she noticed was all alone.

-But her act of kindness didn't end there.
+“I saw a woman crying.
+She was very, very young.
+She looked at me and said ‘I’m completely hopeless.
+I have nowhere to go," Szabo said.

 Szabo asked for help through social media to get Curtis back on her feet and an outpouring of support flooded in.
 Curtis now has a roof over her head and a safe place to bring her newborn into the world.